President's Dream Colloquium

 Teaching credit equivalent to one graduate seminar will be provided by that faculty member’s home department, with the cost of teaching replacement shared by all participating departments.

 Review and Recommendation

-Submissions will be reviewed by the Dean of Graduate Studies, the Vice President, Academic and the President of SFU.
+Submissions will be reviewed by the Dean and Associate Provost, Graduate and Postdoctoral Studies, the Vice President, Academic and Provost, and the President of SFU.
 The President will have the final decision.